Home >> Industrial products >> Female ginseng-Dong Quai

 Contra-indications

 Dong Quai is accepted as being safe as a food additive in the United States and Europe.
-Its safety in medicinal doses is not known.
+Its safety in wholesome doses is not known.

 Most precautions are based on theory, laboratory research, tradition, or isolated case reports.
 In this perspective it is better not to take Dong Quai by people with bleeding disorders, diarrhea, abdominal bloating, or while suffering from an infection such as colds and flu.